tanhua103/cryptocurrency/readme.txt

 add the 3 line in 15:11 from local on master add the 4 line in 15:20 from remote on master

+add the 5 line in 16:05 from local on master after merge